L337LUKE/ansible-lemp-laravel/README.md

 use the `ansible provisioner` provided by Vagrant which allows us to install it on `vagrant up`.

+A Vagrantfile is also included in the project so you can just place this in the same directory and everything should be good to go.

 ```bash
 # First time installation
 $ vagrant up